 Martin McTague, Chair of Policy and Advocacy at FSB, added: “For many businesses, poor payment practices are sadly still an all too familiar reality and more needs to be done.
 A third of businesses report that at least one in four payments they’re owed are arriving later than agreed.
 This is not sustainable.
 Fixing the poor payment culture in the UK shouldn’t be about pitching small businesses against big businesses – it should be about companies irrespective of size joining forces to show that they are committed to paying fairly and on time.
 The time for this to happen is now.”

 Paul Uppal, Small Business Commissioner, said: “Late payments can be devastating to small businesses.
-My office has recovered more than £3.4 million in late payments for small businesses so far, and I welcome working collaboratively with organisations and membership bodies in a bid to tackle the cashflow disconnect and make the UK the best place in the world to start and grow a small business, as well as create a stronger UK economy”.
+My office has recovered more than £3.4 million in late payments for small businesses so far, and I welcome working collaboratively with organizations and membership bodies in a bid to tackle the cash flow disconnect and make the UK the best place in the world to start and grow a small business, as well as create a stronger UK economy”.

-Stacey Coote, Partner at Coote O’Grady, concluded: “As an SME that has been affected by late payment I recognise the impact that it can have both on businesses but also the wellbeing of business owners.
-As such, I am passionate about finding a resolution that works for all and believe that this roundtable will be a great step in recognising the challenges businesses face whilst driving solutions that’ll overcome”
+Stacey Coote, Partner at Coote O’Grady, concluded: “As an SME that has been affected by late payment I recognize the impact that it can have both on businesses but also the well-being of business owners.
+As such, I am passionate about finding a resolution that works for all and believe that this roundtable will be a great step in recognizing the challenges businesses face whilst driving solutions that’ll overcome”